Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Specifying a user assigned managed identity with the `DefaultAzureCredential`

-Many Azure hosts allow the assignment of a user assigned managed identity.
-This example demonstrates configuring the `DefaultAzureCredential` to authenticate a user assigned identity when deployed to an Azure host.
-It then authenticates a `KeyClient` from the [@azure/keyvault-keys](https://www.npmjs.com/package/@azure/keyvault-keys) client library with credential.
+This example demonstrates authenticating the `KeyClient` from the [@azure/keyvault-keys](https://www.npmjs.com/package/@azure/keyvault-keys) client library using the `DefaultAzureCredential` deployed to an Azure resource with a user assigned managed identity.

+For more information on configuring a user assigned managed identity for an Azure resource, please refer to [What are managed identities for Azure resources?](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview)

 ```ts
 const { KeyClient } = require("@azure/keyvault-keys");